aureliohacking/upload-file/README.md

-# upload-file
+# Upload-file
-Simple example of how to load a malicious file with python
+Simple example of how to load a malicious file with python-selenium.